humank/ddd-practitioners-ref/README.md

     * Protects business invariants
     * Exposes by ID
     * And communicated by eventual consistency
-* Eventual Consistent Business rules (Lilac color) - Policy
+* **Eventual Consistent Business rules** (Lilac sticker)
+  * Policy
     * It's all about rules, sometimes the rules comes from external regulation restriction, or maybe account login success/fail process logic.
     * example : when login attemptation fail times up to 3, then lock this account

 ### The benefits from Event Storming